margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 If I were to go by another name, I would go by "Meg", but "Margaret" is amazing as well :)

+## What is the last thing (or one of the last thigns) you searched for on the Internet? ##
+One of the last things I searched for on the Internet is the medieval music.
+I drew the connection between the cowboy culture and the knight culture.
+Love songs come into being from both cultures.
+People used to use the medieval organ to play love songs, "country" music, as well as church music.
+During the late medieval period, and the Scientific Revolution, people understood music through science.

 ## Write about a real or imagined train ride you have taken. ##
 I have taken real train rides to Pennsylvania and back, and to Boston and back.
 I love looking out the windows, and seeing the scenery.
 People from different walks of life come on and come off.
 I appreciate the hustle and the bustle in the train station.
 It's beautiful to imagine the dance of life in the situation, and on the train.
 What a wonderful experience it is to share affection with family members on and off the train.